In this tutorial, you will learn to set up a simple scenario and to use the basic Dynamic Response System (DRS) functions.

 Step 1: Sending a DRS Signal From Flow Graph

-- Next, add an NPC by selecting Legacy Entity → AI → Characters → Human.
+- Next, add an NPC by selecting Legacy Entity → AI → Characters → Human on the Create Object tool.

-- To avoid the Character shooting at you, change the Faction Setting to Civilian.
+- To avoid the Character shooting at you, change the Faction Setting to Civilians on the Properties panel.

 - Create a new Flow Graph for this entity by right-clicking on it and selecting Create Flow Graph.

-As a starting point for your Flow Graph logic, add a Debug:InputKey node by right-clicking an empty space and choosing Add Node → Debug → InputKey, or by pressing Q and typing its name on the search field.
+As a starting point for your Flow Graph logic, add a Debug:InputKey node by right-clicking an empty space and choosing Add Node → Debug → InputKey, or by pressing Q and typing its name.

 This node creates an output when you press a specific key on the keyboard or a button on the Controller.